 Admission to candidacy certifies that the PhD or DES student has demonstrated a depth of scholarship in the literature and the methods of the student’s chosen area of research, and has demonstrated a facility with the scholarly skills of critical evaluation and verbal expression.
-The candidacy exam must be completed prior to the thesis proposal.
+The candidacy exam must be completed (passed) prior to the thesis proposal.

 The student is examined by a committee consisting of the student’s advisor and two other researchers who hold doctorates or equivalents.
 The advisor should solicit the prospective committee members, not the student.
 In cases where the student’s research and departmental advisors are different, both must serve on the committee.